Troubleshooting go-eCharger HOME+ and HOMEfix

 - Check that the cable is fully inserted and locked in the charger.

 - If the type 2 cable is not unlocked after stoping the charging-progress or can’t be detached from the go-e Charger: Please check in your app that the “cable unlock” function is not set to “always locked”.

 - If that is not the case, make sure that the type 2 cable is fully inserted (up to the stop) into the charger.
-Then disconnect the charger from the socket and connect it again.
+Disconnect the go-eCharger from the power supply.
+Restore the power supply after approx. 10 seconds.
 The cable should be unlocked after 60 seconds at the latest.